Invest? I'm broke...

 2. Invest in Index funds

 a.
 Fidelity introduced no minimum investment index funds.
 You can literally invest a 1.00 if you want in their no-fee index funds.
 Also, you can keep investing in the same fund over and over, watch your money pile up.
-Fidelity do have a list of the index funds on their website.
-Index funds are a convenient way to have shares in various companies and not having to cherry pick stocks.
-An index fund is a type of mutual fund that is passively managed (GREAT, less work) that follow a fixed formula that follows a particular index aka a certain preset of rules.
-So the fund track specific stocks inside the index.
-Index funds tend to have lower mutual fund expense ratio than other mutual funds.
+Fidelity does have a list of the index funds on its website.
+Index funds are a convenient way to have shares in various companies and not have to cherry-pick stocks.
+An index fund is a type of mutual fund that is passively managed (GREAT, less work) that follows a fixed formula that follows a particular index aka a certain preset of rules.
+So the fund tracks specific stocks inside the index.
+Index funds tend to have a lower mutual fund expense ratio than other mutual funds.
 When picking an index fund I recommended that the expense ratio is under 0.2 percent and no transaction fee.
 Also, REINVEST your dividends.

 3. Buy ETFs

 a.
 Exchange Traded Funds, which are like index funds (diversification, low management fees, and expense ratios, low minimum investments, typically passively managed).
 The difference is you can buy and trade as long as the stock market is open.
 Even though it is not a stock, it can be brought and traded as freely as a stock.

 4. Investment Crowdfunding

 a.
 Sometimes called equity crowdfunding allows people to invest in startups, real estate, and small businesses and get returns.
 You can invest as little as $100, but that will differ depending on the site.
 Different sites are used to do this like Kickfurther, SeedInvest, and Fundrise just to name a few.

 5. SAVE UP

 a.
 You want to invest $1,000 into a stock, an index fund, a mutual fund, whatever, you can always save that certain amount to invest.
 However, you have to be disciplined enough to not dabble in that fund when you are short on cash or when an emergency is put up.